We're ready for a fresh start in 2021

 - Washing/sanitizing your hands frequently, covering your cough and practicing good personal hygiene.

-The University has created a comprehensive program of testing, screening and contact tracing for those who will be in Newark this fall.
+The University has created a comprehensive program of testing, screening and contact tracing for those in Newark.

 Regardless of the delivery mode – online or in-person – our courses will continue to meet the rigorous standards that UD is known for and will be taught by our outstanding faculty.